nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1b.
 The new alias name is already reserved/used for other commands

 > 1b1.
-System shows an error message (“The name is already in use”) <br>
+System shows an error message ("The alias `alias key` is already in use") <br>
 > Use case ends

-*a.
-At any time, Actor choose to exit System

-> *a1.
-System displays a goodbye message <br>
-> *a2.
-System closes the program

-*b.
-At any time, Actor enters a invalid command

-> *b1.
-System gives an error message (“We do not understand the command: `invalid-command`”)<br>
-> *b2.
-System displays a short list of valid commands

-### Use case 08 - Specify data storage location
+### Use case 09 - Remove alias commands

 **MSS**

+1. Actor enters the unalias command followed by `alias key`
+2. System removes the alias for the command
+3. System shows a feedback message ("The alias `alias key` for `original command` has been removed.")
+4. Use case ends.

+**Extensions**

+1a.
+There is no existing alias
+> 1a1.
+System shows an error message (“There is no such existing alias”) <br>
+> Use case ends

+### Use case 10 - Specify data storage location

+**MSS**

 1. Actor enters store command followed by a path to file
 2. System updates data storage location to the specified path to file
+3. System saves task list to the new data storage location
-3. System shows a feedback message ("New save location: `path-to-file`")
+4. System shows a feedback message ("New save location: `location`")
-4. Use case ends.
+5. Use case ends.

 **Extensions**

 1a.
 Path to file is input as 'default'
 > 1a1.
 System updates data storage location to default <br>
 > 1a2.
-System shows a feedback message ("Save location set to default: `path-to-file`") <br>
+System shows a feedback message ("Save location set to default: `location`") <br>
 > Use case ends

 1b.
 File exists
 > 1b1.
 System shows an error message ("The specified file exists; would you like to use LOAD instead?") <br>
 > Use case ends

 1c.
-Path to file is invalid
+Path to file is in the wrong format
 > 1c1.
-System shows an error message ("The specified path to file is invalid.") <br>
+System shows an error message ("The specified path is in the wrong format.
+Example: store agendum/todolist.xml") <br>
 > Use case ends

+1d.
+Path to file is not accessible
+> 1d1.
+System shows an error message ("The specified location is inaccessible; try running Agendum as administrator.") <br>
+> Use case ends

-### Use case 09 - Load from data file
+### Use case 11 - Load from data file

 **MSS**